 Niku ga taberarenai

-I can't eat meat
+I cannot eat meat

 Using を or が can change the meaning of the sentence